zprpic/react-posts/README.md

 ### 6 Create a posts component and useFetch hook

 - Post component should return posts grouped by userId using the useFetch custom hook

+### 7 Create a post component and useFetch hook

+- Post component should render the post according to its ${id}